Richmond College, Galle

-Richmond College (රිච්මන්ඩ් විද්යාලය) is a primary and secondary school in Galle, Sri Lanka which was established as Galle High School in 1876.
-The founder of school was the Wesleyan Missionary George Bough.
+Richmond College (රිච්මන්ඩ් විද්යාලය) is a primary and secondary school in Galle, Sri Lanka which was established as the Galle High School in 1876.
+The founder of the school was the Wesleyan Missionary George Bough.
 The first principal of the school was Rev Samuel Langdon.
 In 1882, it was renamed Richmond College.
-Richmond College is the first Wesleyan Methodist school to be established in Asia.
-The former school of Richmond College known as the 'Galle School' dates back to July 1814.
+Richmond College is considered as one of the oldest public schools in Sri Lanka, since the former school of the college dates back to 1814.

-Founding (Unofficial)
+Founding (unofficial)

-The first missionaries from the Wesleyan Methodist Church to Ceylon were led by the Rev. Dr Thomas Coke, and consisted of William Ault, James Lynch, George Erskine, William Martin Harvard, Thomas Hall Squance and John Mckenny, leaving England on 30 December 1813.
+The first missionaries from the Wesleyan Methodist Church to Ceylon were led by the Rev. Dr. Thomas Coke, and consisted of William Ault, James Lynch, George Erskine, William Martin Harvard, Thomas Hall Squance, and John Mckenny, leaving England on 30 December 1813.
 During their journey, Coke died at sea on 2 May.
 They reached Ceylon on 29 June 1814.

 They held an inaugural church service on 3 July 1814 at the Old Dutch Church at Galle Fort.
 Governor Robert Brownrigg, sent his brother-in-law, Rev Bisset, the senior colonial chaplain, to meet and confer with the missionaries, inviting the missionaries to establish schools for the Ceylonese.

 Following a conference on 11 July, Benjamin Clough (1791-1853) was elected to take charge of the Galle station.
 Subsequently, Clough was visited by the Maha Mudaliyár of Galle, Don Abraham Dias Abeysinghe Amarasekera, on 25 July 1814, who upon hearing that Clough was going to establish a school offered his deceased brother's house to be used for the school.
 The house, 'Doornberg', located on Upper Dickson Road, was built by the Dutch in 1712.